-Applicants will preferably have had hopes of “making it” in one of the following fields: acting, creative writing (poets preferred—you had no real ambitions anyway, and wasn’t that the beauty of it?), painter, oboist, street performer, or photographer.
+Applicants will preferably have had hopes of “making it” in one of the following fields: acting, creative writing (poets preferred—you had no real ambitions anyway and wasn’t that the beauty of it?), painting, oboe-playing, street performing, or photography.
 Performance artists will be considered, as long as they unambiguously state on their application that this is not a “meta piece of performance art.”

-Job-seekers should be violently opposed to the Microsoft Office suite of products, bottom-lines, right-wing politics, the gender binary, and their parents’ traditional conceptions of “success.”
+Job-seekers should be violently opposed to the Microsoft Office suite of products, bottom lines, right-wing politics, and their parents’ traditional conceptions of “success.”
 Proficiencies in Habermas’ notions of the “public sphere,” elementary Kant, and Kafka’s parables are a plus—even a working knowledge (i.e. the ability to say “that’s so Kafka-esque” when appropriate) will suffice, and might even be preferred.

 As the position will require the facile deployment of new media forms, please outline your ironically detached usage of social media, wherein you simultaneously make fun of the medium while using the medium itself.
-(Note: if you do not have a Facebook, please let us know why this bespeaks a certain “authenticity” missing in today’s globalized, media-saturated world, and why this proves you’re not as desperately alone as everyone else.)
-Video artwork is a plus, particularly if there is no discernible plot and if it quotes Nazi propagandist films as a means of commentating on the pseudo-Marxist approaches of certain Scandinavian policy makers.
+(Note: If you do not use social media, please let us know why this bespeaks a certain “authenticity” missing in today’s globalized, media-saturated world, and why this proves you’re not as desperately alone as everyone else.)
+Video artwork is a plus, particularly if there is no discernible plot and if it quotes Nazi propagandist films as a means of commentating on the pseudo-Marxist approaches of certain Scandinavian policymakers.
 Show us—without telling us—how your work’s subtle use of recycled film stock actually mirrors the very modes of production it rails against.